The village/country/continent in a Medieval European Fantasy

 - LittleBigPlanet: The Islands.

-- Magic Knight Rayearth: Fahren.
-Fuu specifically muses on how it seems to be a combination of Japan and China, much to its princess's irritation.
+- Magic Knight Rayearth: Fahren, which has Chinese aesthetics and ninja.
+Fuu specifically muses on how it seems to be a combination of Japan and China, much to its princess' irritation.

 - Mushroom Men: Shiitake Town .
 Technically, it's found in the same, vaguely-located town of Meteor Falls as the rest of the game, but it's where the ninja-like Shiitake Warriors live.
 Oh, and it's made out of old sushi boxes.